129th Boston Marathon, Bank of America logo

 Owen N.

-Owen runs the Boston Marathon in honor of his uncle, who received a kidney transplant at Mass General Hospital in 2023, and in memory of his grandmother, who also received treatment there.
-He’s running to raise funds for the incredible caregivers at Mass General.
+Owen ran the Boston Marathon in honor of his uncle, who received a kidney transplant at Mass General Hospital in 2023, and in memory of his grandmother, who also received treatment there.
+He ran to raise funds for the incredible caregivers at Mass General.

 Dave and Jocelyn training outdoors for the Boston Marathon.
 Support their fundraising journey with the Bank of America.